Skip to main content

 • High sensitivity (80-90%) for ocular myasthenia

-• Not definitive—positive test suggests myasthenia but needs confirmatory testing
+• Not definitive-a positive test suggests myasthenia but needs clinical correlation and additional testing

 • Useful when ptosis is present-does not work for double vision alone